 Anti-itching/antiseborrheic: If a dog spends an inordinate amount of time scratching and biting its skin, an anti-itching or antiseborrheic shampoo could be the solution.
 If the itching isn’t caused by fleas or other parasites, it could be the result of dry skin.
 These medicated shampoos provide additional moisture, especially when combined with a moisturizing conditioner.

 Puppy: A “puppy” shampoo is the canine equivalent of a human “no tears” baby shampoo.
 It’s formulated to be extremely mild to the skin and nonirritating to the eyes.
-We recommend using puppy shampoos on dogs under the age of eight months, but the products can be used on older dogs with extremely sensitive skin.
+You should be using puppy shampoos on dogs under the age of eight months, but the products can be used on older dogs with extremely sensitive skin.

 Brightening/whitening: A brightening shampoo is usually nonmedicated and includes organic ingredients designed to revive a dull coat.
 Many small breeds with long, luxurious coats tend to benefit from a whitening shampoo, especially when the bath is followed by a thorough brushing.

 When shopping for a new dog shampoo, it’s important to compare labels and research ingredients.
 Using the wrong type of medicated shampoo, for example, can make a pet’s skin or hair issues worse.
 Consulting a veterinarian or experienced groomer is never a bad idea.
 Here are some important things to consider when shopping for the right dog shampoo.

 Breed of dog: Different breeds respond differently to shampoos.
 What might be acceptable to a 95-pound bull mastiff might not work as well for a teacup-size Yorkie.
 Dog breeds with short coats might not get the same results as breeds with longer or double coats.
 Check the label or consult product reviews to see if a particular shampoo is suitable for your type of dog.